nicoalvarezz/dotfiles/README.md

 - [.zshrc](https://github.com/nicoalvarezz/dotfiles/blob/main/.zshrc)
 - [alacritty.toml](https://github.com/nicoalvarezz/dotfiles/blob/main/.config/alacritty/alacritty.toml)

-## Tmux
 [Tmux](https://github.com/tmux/tmux/wiki) is my go-to terminal multiplexer for managing multiple terminal sessions efficiently.
-My tmux set up focuses on simplicity, productivity, and asthetics.
+My tmux set up focuses on simplicity, productivity, and aesthetics.

 ### Key Features
-- **Mouse Support**: Eneabled for ease pane and window management
+- **Mouse Support**: Enabled for ease pane and window management
 - **Vi Mode**: Configured for navigating using familiar Vim-style keybindings
 - **Plugins for Enhanced Functionality**:
     - [tmp](https://github.com/tmux-plugins/tpm): Tmux Plugin Manager for managing and installing plugins
     - [tmux-yank](https://github.com/tmux-plugins/tmux-yank): Seamless copying to the system clipboard
-    - [minimal-tmux-status](https://github.com/niksingh710/minimal-tmux-status): A clean, minimalistic status bar with customizable colors
+    - [minimal-tmux-status](https://github.com/niksingh710/minimal-tmux-status): A clean, minimalistic status bar with customisable colours
-- **Split Panes in the Current Directory**: Opening new panes inherits the current working direcotry for seamless navigation
+- **Split Panes in the Current Directory**: Opening new panes inherits the current working directory for seamless navigation
 - **Custom Keybidings**:
     - `Ctrl + b + f`: Quickly open a new sessions using `tmux-sessionizer`
     - `Ctrl + b + d`: Select session to be closed/deleted using `tmux-killer`

 ### Tmux Utilities
 **tmux-sessionizer**
 [tmux-sessionizer](https://github.com/nicoalvarezz/dotfiles/blob/main/.config/tmux/tmux-sessionizer) is a custom script that streamlines project navigation using Tmux sessions and fzf.
 It allows me to:

 - **Quickly switch between projects**: Search for any project or directory within a specified path using the power of fzf.
 - **Create sessions on the fly**: If no Tmux session exists for a selected directory, it creates one automatically in that path.
 - **Seamlessly reuse sessions**: If a session for the directory already exists, it instantly switches to that session, saving time and avoiding duplicates.
-This integration makes navigating large project trees effortless and boosts productivity by keeping my sessions organized.
+This integration makes navigating large project trees effortless and boosts productivity by keeping my sessions organised.

 Credits to [ThePrimeagen](https://www.youtube.com/c/theprimeagen)